Navigating Student Loans: Legal Avenues for Relief in New Zealand articles

 4. Seek Legal Advice: Consider consulting a lawyer who specializes in tax and student loan regulations.
 A legal expert can guide you through the process, help compile your documentation, and strengthen your case.

-5. Apply for Penalty Remission: Submit your application for penalty remission, providing all the required evidence.
+5. Apply for Hardship: Submit your application for hardship, providing all the required evidence.
 Be clear and detailed in your application to improve the likelihood of success.

 Dave Ananth, Special Counsel, is passionate about resolving tax matters efficiently and cost-effectively.
 He is happy to offer a 10-minute complimentary phone consultation to discuss your concerns and explore potential solutions.